Here is a quick summary of i-Tree applications updated in Jan 2019 to reflect i-Tree 2019 suite tool use and limitations outside the United States.

 i-Tree Eco v6 can be used internationally but has limitations depending on your country.
 Eco v6 has been adapted for Australia, Canada, the United Kingdom, many cities in Mexico and most European Union countries.
 Local cooperators have provided pollution and other information for these adapted countries and Eco works similarly as for users in the U.S. The Eco model has limitations when applied internationally which are detailed on page 26 of the Eco v6 International Guide. https://www.itreetools.org/resources/ma ... ojects.pdf.

-i-Tree Database - For other international users, individual cities can be integrated into i-Tree Eco for automated processing using the i-Tree Database (ITDB) system https://www.itreetools.org/news/2016new ... tabase.php.
+i-Tree Database - For other international users, individual cities can be integrated into i-Tree Eco for automated processing using the i-Tree Database (ITDB) system https://database.itreetools.org/#/splash.
 This requires that users provide new location information, optional hourly pollution data and one-hour precipitation data through an online portal.

 Individual Global Cites in Eco v6 - Many international cities have already been fully or partially integrated into i-Tree Eco v6 by users who have submitted information and data using ITDB.
 Please check the latest Other International Locations drop down on the following page https://www.itreetools.org/database/#/viableLocations to see which individual international cities locations are available in i-Tree Eco v6, and the pollution and precipitation data availability for those cities.

-Again, Australian, Canadian, Mexican, European Union and UK Eco users have access to fully adapted versions of the Eco v6 application and do not need to supply pollution data.
+Again, Australian, Canadian, Mexican, most European and Eco users in the United Kingdom have access to fully adapted versions of the Eco v6 application and do not need to supply pollution data.
 Those users will receive the same automated Eco project processing as users do in the United States.
 More details can be found on the Eco International page http://www.itreetools.org/eco/international.php .

 i-Tree Streets is not recommended for use outside the United States.
 Benefit calculations for this program are based on regionally specific tree growth measurements, hourly climate and air pollution concentration data, and building construction information for U.S. climate zones.
 Because these factors can vary a great deal from region-to-region, let alone continent-to-continent, users only obtain reliable results when using data from the climate zone where the tree resource is located.
 Ultimately, international users will have to decide if the assumptions and limitations of applying Streets abroad will meet their objectives.